dasantonym/cesspoll/README.md

 ## Notes from the author ##

-This is a quick and dirty crawler for a future art installation of mine so it is not meant to be a fully optimized super-fancy news crawler or something.
+This is a quick and dirty crawler for a specific art installation so it is not meant to be a fully optimized super-fancy news crawler or something.

-It currently crawls over already crawled pages again and does only pull new articles from the front page as well as comments for already pulled articles.
+It is not very performant, currently redownloads already crawled pages again and does only pull new articles from the front page as well as comments for already pulled articles.

-I tried not to be a too huge pig in terms of dirty architecture but there might still be loads of dodgy stuff going on with this app in "production"...